 First, apply to join.
 You’ll receive an email with a registration form and more information about your deposit, flights, and travel information.

-For more information on Panama and how to prepare for your exchange, visit our Participant Resources.
+For more information on Panama and how to prepare for your exchange, view the following resources.

 If you would like to organize your own group exchange with dancers from your studio, high school, or university, contact us at email@example.com.